 In the path of Canuto de la Utrera in Casares, there is a cave with guided access.
 In the area you can go climbing, hiking and caving.
-There are currently approved active tourism companies that can give guided tours of this and other caves in the area.
+There are currently active tourism companies that provide guided tours of this and other caves in the area.

 How to get there: https://goo.gl/maps/QCNdZzL9XK3VYpz69

 In the upper Axarquia in the municipality of Villanueva del Rosario is this cave which is accessed by a demanding route.

 The spectacular views will undoubtedly reward the effort.